cia2003/fm-blog-card/README.md

 ### Continued development

 I want to deepened my knowledge of how to calculate the preferred value as a medium value within the range.
-I think it will helpful because the middle value will be suit for medium screen.
+I think it will be helpful because the middle value will be suit for medium screen.

 ### Useful resources